tomheston/blockchain-ai-climate-framework/README.md

 If you use this code or data, please cite:

 ```
 Heston TF.
-The Blockchain–AI Framework for Transparent Climate Data
-Management: A Methodological Proposal.
-PLOS Climate.
-2025.
+The Blockchain–AI Framework for Transparent Climate Data Management: A Methodological Proposal.
 [In press]
 ```

 ## License